top of page

 Experiencing Growth

-You'll never be the same after a summer at Night Eagle Wilderness Adventures.
+You'll never be quite the same after a summer at Night Eagle.
 You'll go home with a quiet self-confidence, pleased because you can take care of yourself in the wilderness.
 You'll probably have a few calluses on your hands to show that you really learned something about work, and of course you'll have a variety of new skills, knowledge, and a better understanding of others.
 You'll be stronger and more rugged, independent, and self-reliant.
 But more importantly, your horizons will have been stretched to include people and important issues you may not even have known before, and you will have embraced a set of values that will change your life.

 Encouraging Diversity